gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-texture-units.md

 ## Texture Units

 In WebGL there are textures.
-Textures are 2D arrays of data you can pass to a shader.
+Textures are most often 2D arrays of data you can pass to a shader.
 In the shader you declare a *uniform sampler* like this

 ```glsl